A-Fermo/continuity-cogsci21/README.md

-# Actual causes as changes of state in continuous time
+# Temporal Continuity and the Judgment of Actual Causation

 This repository provides the source code, the data and the experimental materials for: